BinaryIgor/blog/pages/about.md

 Hey there!

-I am Igor Roztropiński, a programmer passionate about unraveling the mysteries of programming, software engineering, software development, computer science, networks and the inner workings of binary and digital machines.
+I am Igor Roztropiński, a programmer passionate about unraveling the mysteries of programming, software development, software engineering, computer science, networks and the inner workings of binary machines.
 In a nutshell, I want to become the absolute best software developer that my potential allows me to be.
 Here, I invite you to this journey.

 <figure>
     <img id="profile-image" src="{{ imagesPath }}/profile.png">